MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/android-see-async.md

-This API is asynchronous, you can learn about in our [Asynchronous APIs](android-async.md) guide.
+This API is asynchronous, you can read more about that in our [Asynchronous APIs](android-async.md) guide.